Totally compatible structures on the radical of an incidence algebra: Proper totally compatible structures

-\begin{rem} An annihilator-valued product $\bl$ on $A$ may be non-associative even if $(A,\cdot)$ is associative.
-For example, consider $A$ to be a null algebra, i.e. $A\cdot A=\{0\}$, so that $\Ann(A,\cdot)=A$.
-Then any bilinear product $\bl$ on $A$ is annihilator-valued. \end{rem}
+\begin{remark} An annihilator-valued product $\bl$ on $A$ may be non-associative even if $(A,\cdot)$ is associative.
+For example, consider $A$ to be an algebra with the trivial product, i.e. $A\cdot A=\{0\}$, so that $\Ann(A,\cdot)=A$.
+Then any bilinear product $\bl$ on $A$ is annihilator-valued. \end{remark}